Methodist Perinatal Center

 A perinatologist is an obstetrician-gynecologist with additional training in high-risk obstetrics.
 The perinatologists at Methodist Perinatal Center are ready to work with you and your physicians to determine what is best for you and your unborn baby.

 Consultation services at the Methodist Perinatal Center allow the patient and physician to discuss the issues concerning the pregnancy and develop a plan for care.
 Some patients will receive their primary care and delivery from the obstetrician, family practice doctor or midwife and visit with the perinatologist periodically.
-Other patients are best served by receiving all their care and delivery from the perinatologist.

 - Genetic counseling gives the patient and physician an opportunity to discuss the risks for the pregnancy and the available prenatal tests.